-- 63. (1) The Minister may, on the recommendation of the Office, make Regulations to give effect to the provisions of this Act, including regulations with respect to- - (a) the conduct of challenge proceedings under Part V; and - (b) the addition to, or removal from, an ineligibility list under section 58. - (2) Regulations made under this section may provide that the contravention of any regulation constitutes an offence and may prescribe penalties for any offence not exceeding a fine of one million dollars and imprisonment for five years.
+- 62. (1) The Minister may, on the recommendation of the Office, make Regulations to give effect to the provisions of this Act, including regulations with respect to- - (a) the conduct of challenge proceedings under Part V; and - (b) the addition to or removal from an ineligibility list under section 58. - (2) Regulations made under this section may provide that the contravention of any regulation constitutes an offence and may prescribe penalties for any offence not exceeding a fine of one million dollars and imprisonment for five years. - (3) Regulations made under this section shall be subject to negative resolution of Parliament.